-* This website is no longer maintained by Citizens for Better Care (CBC).
+This website is no longer maintained by Citizens for Better Care (CBC) and has become part of the "archive" program.
+The archive program keeps websites live for informational purposes only.
+This website is not actively maintained or monitored.
 Information you find on this website may be out of date or incorrect.

 Organization Description: An independent non-profit consumer advocacy and information agency, started in 1969, for residents of long term care and their support persons.
 Services include regional ombudsman services in nursing homes, adult foster care, homes for the aged, and licensed "assisted living"; family council development; family support services; elder abuse prevention education; state and federal legislative and policy advocacy; quarterly newsletters and many publications; training of long term care professionals; and participation in consumer coalitions.

 The CBC Philosophy

 While each resident's situation is unique, the following philosophy guides the CBC staff and volunteer programs, and must be followed in all cases:

 CBC encourages residents to voice their concerns to the appropriate nursing home authorities first.
 If that fails to solve the problem, CBC volunteers and staff members intervene.
 CBC keeps all interaction with residents and family members confidential on the resident's behalf and only with their permission.